nanomq/nanomq/docs/en_US/config-description/acl.md

 - `method`：Specifies the HTTP request method for the corresponding request.
 This could be either `post` or `get`.
 Default: `post`

 - `headers.content-type`：Specifies the HTTP request headers for the corresponding request.
-The content-type header is used to indicate the media type of the resource that the request sends to the server. <!--in the doc site, it is auth.http_auth.auth_req.headers.<Any> and do we still need Examples: auth.http.auth_req.headers.accept = */*-->
+The content-type header is used to indicate the media type of the resource that the request sends to the server. <!--@jaylin in the doc site, it is auth.http_auth.auth_req.headers.<Any> and do we still need Examples: auth.http.auth_req.headers.accept = */*-->

   - `headers.accept`: Specifies the value for the `Accept` header in the HTTP request sent for authentication.